Luke Maile Player Props: Reds vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 18th in MLB.
+- The 8.6 strikeouts per nine innings compiled by the Pirates pitching staff ranks 17th in MLB.

-- The Pirates have a 4.55 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Pirates' 4.58 team ERA ranks 23rd among all league pitching staffs.

-- The Pirates surrender the seventh-fewest home runs in baseball (126 total, 1.1 per game).
+- Pirates pitchers combine to allow 127 home runs (1.1 per game), the seventh-fewest in the league.

+- Jackson starts for the first time this season for the Pirates.

 © 2023 Data Skrive.
 All rights reserved.